mameshini/evals/README.md

 # evals

+Evaluations and data preparation for Copilot Studio agents.

+Dialog flow for Copilot Studio agents.

 Examples of how to use Braintrust Proxy with Microsoft Semantic Kernel framework.
 The code demonstrates how to use Braintrust as an API proxy with Semantic Kernel.